jeekkd/rsync-backup/README.md

 ===

 A rsync backup script to be ran scheduled by cron.
-It supports logging, desktop notifications, and backups up to both a network share and locally attached storage which can be set in a variety of combinations.
+It supports logging, desktop notifications, and backups up to both a network share or locally attached storage which can be set in a variety of combinations.

 Required packages
 ===